lukehaas/Wordio/README.md

-This is a very old project of mine, the code is terrible but the UI and interactions ok.
+This is a very old project of mine, the code is terrible but the UI and interactions are ok.

 https://projects.lukehaas.me/wordio/